castillox21/java-programs/lottery/README.md

 * Put Fields into their own array.
 Ex: year array, month array, etc.
 * Calculate mean

-	//The following code demonstrates how to open the lottery.txt file and read its contents back into the number array final int SIZE = 5;
+	#The following code demonstrates how to open the lottery.txt file and read its contents back into the number array
+	final int SIZE = 5;
 	int numbers[] = new int[SIZE];
 	int index = 0; //Loop control variable